 In 1951, Sackett began admitting more students from overseas, recognising the importance of bringing different cultures together.
 Pupils from India, the Gold Coast and Thailand were some of the first international students to board at Kingswood, a trend that has continued to this day.

 An ounce of love is worth a pound of knowledge.

 Under Laurie Campbell's leadership in 1972, seven girls joined Kingswood's Lower Sixth, and in September 1978, 23 junior girls of varying ages in forms one to four arrived - a return to Wesley’s original vision, which had initially involved offering places to both boys and girls.

 After its move to Bath, Kingswood became recognised as one of Britain's great schools, and many educational institutions around the world have been founded on its principles.
 Today, through the International Association of Methodist Schools, Colleges, and Universities, Kingswood has links to international institutions that are at the forefront of education.
 Creativity, kindness, and respect for scholarship remain some of the School’s distinguishing values.

 Over the past 30 years, the School has grown significantly and embraced more day students alongside its boarders, enabling stronger links with the local community.
 Today there are nearly 800 pupils in the Senior School and over 300 in the Prep School.
-In addition, a new Nursery, which will welcome children from the age of nine months, is due to open in 2018.
+In addition, a new state-of-the-art development at the Prep School, which includes a new Nursery known as The Garden At Kingswood, opened in September 2018.